 I will freely admit that I enjoy doing extravagant things on vacation sometimes, but I also try to keep costs in check.
 I want to be able to have memorable experiences, but if there are ways to keep costs down, I try to find them.
 Sometimes, this requires a bit of planning, but I enjoy doing research before a trip – this allows me to get excited about the trip and ensure that my vacation time will be well spent.
 Plus, doing budget travel allows you to travel more!

 Note: This post contains affiliate links.
 See disclosure for more information.

 We like to stay at the nicest accommodations within our price range.
 Surprisingly, you may not always find the best deals listed online.
 On our first trip to St. Martin, we were able to call the Westin and found out about an unadvertised deal that got us the hotel room for 50% off for only 1,000 SPG points.
 The next trip, when we weren’t able to get that deal, we chose to stay at a vacation rental, which is another way to spend less on accommodations without sacrificing quality (read our thoughts about vacation rentals).
 Priceline.com is also a good way to get a nice hotel at a much lower rate, but you have to know what you are doing.
 We recommend reading Don Nadeau’s tips on bidding for hotels.

-Depending on the location, you could spend a lot of money for transportation from the airport.
+Depending on the location, you could spend a lot of money on transportation from the airport.
 Of course, if you are able to pack light (check out our packing tips), then public transportation is probably the best option.
 If that is not feasible, some hotels do offer complimentary (or for a small price) shuttles.
 Sometimes there are other ride share options as well.
 If you have to take a taxi or car service, try to make sure you arrive close to the same time as other members of your party so that you can share the ride.

 Food & Drinks